phearbot/pyincapsula/README.md

 ## Setup & Authentication

-The module uses environment variables APP_ID and APP_KEY for authentication.
+The module uses environment variables API_ID and API_KEY for authentication.
 Export those or set them for the process running the utility.

 ## Errors